tatsu-lab/alpaca_eval/README.md

   on the [AlpacaFarm](https://github.com/tatsu-lab/alpaca_farm/tree/main)
   evaluation set.
 2.5K of these are cross-annotations (4 humans annotating the same 650 examples).
 - [**AlpacaEval dataset**](https://huggingface.co/datasets/tatsu-lab/alpaca_eval/blob/main/alpaca_eval.json): a simplification
-  of [AlpacaFarm's](https://github.com/tatsu-lab/alpaca_farm/tree/main) evaluation set, where "instructions" and " inputs" are merged into one field, and reference outputs are longer.
+  of [AlpacaFarm's](https://github.com/tatsu-lab/alpaca_farm/tree/main) evaluation set, where "instructions" and "inputs" are merged into one field, and reference outputs are longer.
 [Details here](#data-release).

 <details>
   <summary><b>When to use and not use AlpacaEval?</b></summary>